a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 ### Traffic distribution for Services

-Traffic Distribution for Services moves to beta in v1.31, enabled by default.
+Traffic distribution for Services moves to beta in v1.31 and is enabled by default.

 After several iterations on finding the best user experience and traffic engineering capabilities for Services networking, the SIG Networking implemented the `trafficDistribution` field in the Service specification, that serves as a guideline for the underlying implementation to consider while making routing decisions.
-It supersedes the functionality formerly provided by the `service.kubernetes.io/topology-mode` annotation and its precursor `topologyKeys` field (which has been deprecated since Kubernetes 1.21)
+It supersedes the functionality formerly provided by the `service.kubernetes.io/topology-mode` annotation and its precursor `topologyKeys` field (which has been deprecated since Kubernetes 1.21).

 For more details about this feature please read the [1.30 Release Blog](/blog/2024/04/17/kubernetes-v1-30-release/#traffic-distribution-for-services-sig-network-https-github-com-kubernetes-community-tree-master-sig-network)